AdaCore/spark2014/lrm/source/introduction.rst

   use constrained to meet this goal.

 - The language shall offer an *unambiguous* semantics.
-In Ada terminology, this means that all erroneous and unspecified behaviour shall be eliminated.
+In Ada terminology, this means that all erroneous and unspecified behavior shall be eliminated.
 Implementation-defined features will be automatically determined for projects using GNAT, or will be configurable (where possible) or rejected for other compilers.